lint-staged/lint-staged/README.md

 **NOTE:** `lint-staged` will pass _absolute_ paths to the linters to avoid any confusion in case they're executed in a different working directory (i.e. when your `.git` directory isn't the same as your `package.json` directory).

 Also see [How to use `lint-staged` in a multi package monorepo?](#how-to-use-lint-staged-in-a-multi-package-monorepo)

+### Ignoring files

+The concept of `lint-staged` is to run configured linter (or other) tasks on files that are staged in git. `lint-staged` will always pass a list of all staged files to the task, and ignoring any files should be configured in the task itself.

+Consider a project that uses [`prettier`](https://prettier.io/) to keep code format consistent across all files.
+The project also stores minified 3rd-party vendor libraries in the `vendor/` directory.
+To keep `prettier` from throwing errors on these files, the vendor directory should be added to prettier's ignore configuration, the `.prettierignore` file.
+Running `npx prettier .` will ignore the entire vendor directory, throwing no errors.
+When `lint-staged` is added to the project and configured to run prettier, all modified and staged files in the vendor directory will be ignored by prettier, even though it receives them as input.

+In advanced scenarios, where it is impossible to configure the linter task itself to ignore files, but some staged files should still be ignored by `lint-staged`, it is possible to filter filepaths before passing them to tasks by using the function syntax.
+See [Example: Ignore files from match](#example-ignore-files-from-match).

 ## What commands are supported?